monoid-us/vertx-postgresql/README.md

 * Support for PostgreSQL advanced type systems (forthcoming)
 * Control over number of connections to DB per verticle (defaults to 5 per verticle)

 NOTE: As of now the driver is in its infancy.
-Simple queries work, but there's lack for a number of data conversions See integration tests for examples.
+Simple queries work, but only a few data types are supported.
+See integration tests for examples.

 In initial tests, a single verticle processed 100.000 event bus messages, ran a query for each one using 5 connections in roughly 26 seconds on a Mid 2011 iMac.
 See EventBusTest.